A certificate of insurance should be readily accessible in your business files. If not, it’s time to get one.

 - And more

 If you have employees, your small business will likely need workers compensation insurance.
-Carrying workers comp can provide much-needed security, as having this coverage typically prevents an employee from suing your company.
+Carrying workers comp can provide much-needed security, and typically prevents an employee from suing your company.

 - Medical payments